12 dark tales of Louisiana folklore & some modern day lessons

 Locals say the monster was born from a wild love affair between escaped circus chimpanzees and alligators (which, scientifically speaking, raises a few questions).

 The swamp monster has been blamed for everything from mysterious animal deaths to strange noises at night.
-But much like other cryptids, it’s mostly a shadowy figure in the imagination—hard to pin down, easy to talk about.
+But much like other cryptids, it mostly seems to be a figment of imagination.
+Maybe.

 A lesson for our modern lives: